 Are you wasting your time writing blog posts?
 Here’s a question I’ve been hearing lately.
-I’ve been writing professional for nearly 20 years now and I’ve seen trends come and go.
+I’ve been writing professionally for nearly 20 years now and I’ve seen trends come and go.
 There will always be a need for great writing, in one form or another.

 So, why are some people saying blog posts are a waste of time?